AllyPham04/GROUP-5-DSEB64B-FINAL-DATA-PREP/README.md

 6. [Contributing](#contributing)

 ## Introduction
-Credit risk modeling aims to predict the likelihood of a customer paying a loan on-time.
+Credit risk modeling aims to predict the likelihood of a customer paying a loan on time.
 This repository focuses on the preprocessing steps required to transform raw data into a format suitable for machine learning models.
 Proper preprocessing is crucial for improving the model's accuracy and reliability.

 ## Data Description
 The dataset contains various features related to loan applications, including client information, loan details, and previous credit history.
 The key tables include: